2015 Rules and Regulations

 • Violation of, or failure to comply with, any of the rules for the 2015 Canadian Pro Bass Tour.

 • Consumption and/or possession of alcoholic beverages or any kind of mind-altering substance during tournament hours extending through the weigh-in procedure.

 • Abuse of, or addiction to, mind-altering substances.

 • Suspension/disqualification or ban from any tournament or fishing organization.

 • Any other words, conduct or actions reflecting unfavourably upon efforts to promote safety, sportsmanship, fair competition and compliance with tournament rules, or which fail to comply with the standards set forth in the first sentence of this paragraph.

-51. Ams are required to attend a pre-orientation meeting at 3:00 pm on Wednesday July 24, 2013, to draw their Pros for the event.
+46. Ams/Non-Boaters are required to attend a pre-orientation meeting at 3:00 pm on Thurs., July 2, 2015 (Rice Lake); Thurs., July 23, 2015 (Simcoe Showdown); Wed., Aug.
+12, 2015 (Kingston Open); and Thurs., Sept.
+17, 2015 (Lake Erie), to draw their Pros for the event.
 The order of the draw is determined by the date of registration wherein the entries are drawn daily, at the end of each day, until the field is full.
 The mandatory Orientation Meeting for all competitors will commence at 6:00 pm.

 47. All rules and regulations apply to all anglers, including AMs/Non-Boaters.